nennigb/pypolsys/README.md

   * python (tested for v >= 3.5);
   * pip (optional);
   * fortran compiler (tested with `gfortran`)
-  * lapack and blas installation, but the useful routines are also shipped with `POLSYS_PLP` source.
+  * lapack and blas installation, but the useful routines are also shipped with `POLSYS_PLP` sources.

 If needed, please see the steps given in the continuous integration script [workflows](.github/workflows/ci-ubuntu.yml).

 ### Using pip (preferred)